fgauna12/fgauna12.github.io/_posts/2020-03-03-adding-unit-tests-to-legacy-code.md

 In the end, I ended up with a suite of test cases of characteristics I learned about the code.

+I discovered the characteristics of the code.
 Here's the kicker.
-I effectively ended up with integration tests. <mark>Now that I had some test coverage, I could start doing small re-factorings to add unit tests.</mark>
+I ended up with integration tests. <mark>Now that I had some test coverage, I could start doing small re-factorings to add unit tests.</mark>

-Effectively working **down** from the testing pyramid.
+I working **down** from the testing pyramid.
+First, understood vaguely how the app worked and how the module came into play.
+Then, I discovered the characteristics and ended up with some integration tests.
+Now, I had test coverage to help me refactor the code underneath so that it's more testable.
+Lastly, I could add unit tests.

 ![Testing Pyramid](assets/TestingPyramid.png#center)